 On your free consultation call, you can ask me about how much a service costs upfront before the service starts.
 I can give you a quote ahead of time that outlines the charges and any fees you need to be aware of before you sign any contract.

-The free consultation call is also helpful to learn about how the lawyer charges and you can ask for a typical fee range so you can plan ahead and determine how much to budget for in order to hire your business lawyer.
+The business attorney free consultation call is also helpful to learn about how the lawyer charges and you can ask for a typical fee range so you can plan and determine how much to budget for to hire your business lawyer.

 Most business lawyers charge an hourly fee but I work on a fixed-rate which is more transparent and does not lead to any surprises down the line.